 In the past, opening Blocked Accounts in Germany has been fairly time-consuming.
 Applicants used to wait for weeks from the moment they submitted their application to approval of the account.
 However, digital providers have accelerated the process, allowing students to set up a Blocked Account in minutes.
 Nowadays, those are the four most prominent providers (in alphabetic order):

-Please note: if the German Federal Foreign Office (represented by its Missions Abroad the embassies or consulates) accepts the Blocked Account for the visa process, which does not automatically mean, that it will also be accepted in Germany by the German Federal Ministry of the Interior, represented by its local Foreigner’s Authority (Ausländerbehörde) for the residence permit.
-Therefore we strongly suggest to only open your Blocked Account with a provider in compliance with the residence law (Aufenthaltsgesetz), which says that “the Blocked Account has to be with a bank that is allowed to perform banking services in Germany and on the name of the student”.
+Please note: if the German Federal Foreign Office (represented by its Missions Abroad the embassies or consulates) accepts the Blocked Account for the visa process, this does not automatically mean, that it will also be accepted in Germany by the German Federal Ministry of the Interior, represented by its local Foreigner’s Authority (Ausländerbehörde) for the residence permit.
+Therefore we strongly suggest to only open your Blocked Account with a provider in compliance with the residence act (Aufenthaltsgesetz), which says that “the Blocked Account has to be with a bank that is allowed to perform banking services in Germany and on the name of the student”.
 We have unfortunately seen many students struggling with this during the time of arrival.
-This applies for especially if you open a Blocked Account with foreign banks like Kotak Mahindra in India or ProCredit in Colombia, but also if your money is held in escrow for you as then it is not in your name) which has happened in the unfortunate case of BAM!.
+This applies especially if you open a Blocked Account with foreign banks but also if your money is held in escrow for you (as then it is not in your name) which has happened in the unfortunate case of BAM!.
 Do not worry, we help you navigating and making the right decision!

-The three digital providers are Expatrio, Fintiba and Coracle, which are offering a fast and convenient digital way to open a German Blocked Account.
-Oftentimes they also offer other mandatory products like health insurance in their packages compared by DeGiS.
-Unlike traditional banks, Expatrio, Fintiba and Coracle allow the users to submit their applications and documents online, which saves a lot of time and helps to avoid excessive paperwork.
+We focused on the three digital providers which are Coracle, Expatrio and Fintiba.
+They are all offering a fast and convenient way to open a German Blocked Account.
+Oftentimes they also offer other mandatory products like health insurance in their packages compared by DEGIS.
+Unlike traditional banks, the digital providers allow the users to submit their applications and documents online, which saves a lot of time and helps to avoid excessive paperwork.